IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/05-functions.md

 Minimum add up to zero!
 ```
 {: .output}

-If we combine all the above and everything we have done so far, our analysis would be
+So both functions seem to work correctly.
+Now, we will try to combine everything we learnt until now to analyse the first three inflammation dataset using the concepts of loops, conditionals and functions:
 ```matlab
 using Plots
 using Glob